himanshu8958/opurity/old-structure.md

 ---
-title: Structure of information for ATVA Paper
+title: Structure of info for ATVA Papers
 author: Himanshu
 theme: Copenhagen
 ---

+# Checking Observational purity by Himanshu
-# Flow
+## Flow
 1. Intro
 2. Overview
 	1. Observational purity
 	2. path condition
 	3. invariant
 3. Static analysis approaches
-   	  1. Existential approach
+   	  1. Existenital approach
 	  2. Impurity Witness approach
 	  3. Comparison
-4. Comparison of impurity witness approach with other works
+4. Comaprison of impurity witness approach with other works
 5. Experimental results
 6. Conclusion

-# Intro
+## Intro
 * Talk about OPness as a general correctness property
 * Explain OPness
-* Global variables, as without them; every procedure is OP
+* Global variables, as without them; every proc is OP
 * Need for an invariant, why global reachable state is needed
 * Inv can take into account that foo is OP, building an abstract inv
       1. Inv generation easier, automatable